Bias analysis of a linear order-statistic inequality index estimator: Unbiasedness under gamma populations

 \section{Concluding remarks}

-This paper provides a unified bias analysis for a broad class of rank-based inequality measures defined through linear combinations of expected order statistics.
-The proposed framework encompasses the classical Gini coefficient, the $m$th Gini index, extended $m$th Gini index, and $S$-Gini index, and connects naturally to spectral inequality measures.
-We study the finite-sample behavior of the canonical estimator based on averaging weighted order-statistic contrasts over all subsamples and normalizing by the sample mean.
-A general finite-sample bias decomposition is derived.
-Under mild moment conditions, the estimator is shown to be asymptotically unbiased.
-We establish that exact unbiasedness holds under gamma populations for any sample size, extending several existing results for Gini-type estimators.
-Monte Carlo evidence numerically corroborates the unbiasedness under gamma models and shows non-negligible finite-sample bias under heavy-tailed alternatives.
+{ In this paper, we provide a unified bias analysis for a broad class of rank-based inequality measures defined through linear combinations of expected order statistics, encompassing the classical Gini coefficient, the $m$th Gini index, the extended $m$th Gini index, and particular cases of the $S$-Gini index (see Remark~\ref{rem-1}).
+The proposed framework connects naturally to spectral inequality measures and places the entire family within the axiomatically characterized class of Lorenz-consistent measures.
+We derive a general finite-sample bias decomposition for the canonical U-statistic-type estimator $\widehat{I}_m$ in terms of the factors $\Delta_{n,r}$, obtain an explicit Laplace-transform characterization of each $\Delta_{n,r}$ (Proposition~\ref{prop-main}) that serves as both a simulation-free computational tool and an analytical source of intuition for the asymptotic result, and establish asymptotic unbiasedness under mild moment and lower-tail conditions.
+The main contribution is the proof of exact unbiasedness under gamma populations, extending several existing results for Gini-type estimators \citep{Deltas2003,Baydil2025,Vila2025,Vila2026} via the Dirichlet property of normalized gamma samples.
+The Monte Carlo study confirms these findings and reveals, by comparison with a parametric MLE plug-in, that the correctly specified plug-in incurs systematic negative bias even under gamma populations, whereas $\widehat{I}_5$ remains exactly unbiased; under non-gamma populations the plug-in is more efficient but $\widehat{I}_5$ is distribution-free and robust to misspecification.
+An empirical illustration analyzes income inequality in GDP per capita across $34$ countries in the Americas.
+Extensions to other distributional families and the development of bias-corrected estimators for non-gamma populations are currently under investigation.}

 \paragraph*{Acknowledgements} The research was supported in part by CNPq and CAPES grants from the Brazilian government.

 \paragraph*{Disclosure statement} There are no conflicts of interest to disclose.